 Computer Information Systems

-“What’s key is that this major isn’t only about computers.
-We study code and programming and systems, but the way we learn is thoughtful and creative.
-It’s not what you might imagine.”
+What’s key for Marianne is that this major isn’t just about computers.
+“We study code and programming and systems, but the way we learn is thoughtful and creative.
+It’s much more than you might imagine.”

 Now, Marianne is taking finance and accounting courses along with her systems and database classes.
-“I want to be able to say to an employer “‘I know how to program and how to manage databases, how to write code and test systems, but I also know how to interact with human beings and run accounting books, and I’ve taken management courses.’
+“I want to be able to say to an employer, ‘yes, I know how to program and how to manage databases, how to write code and test systems, but I also know how to interact with human beings and run accounting books, and I’ve taken management courses.’
 I’ll be able to do that because this major melds business and computer science.”

-The computer information systems (CIS) major prepares students for computing positions in business and industry while they keep the option open to continue their studies in graduate school.
-Typically, students who complete the major wind up in professional roles such as applications programmers, systems analysts, systems programmers, database administrators or systems managers.
+This major prepares students for computing positions in business and industry while preserving the option for them to go on to graduate study.
+CIS graduates typically wind up in professional roles such as applications programmers, systems analysts, systems programmers database administrators or systems managers.

 In addition to the courses taught by computer science faculty, you will be required to take classes in math, accounting, communication, economics, finance, data science and management

 ❱❱ Strong partnerships with Google and other companies mean numerous opportunities for CIS majors.